Topic: Transportation Services

 - TRANSPORTATION BY PARENT IN LIEU OF SCHOOL BUS TRANSPORTATION

-- For eligible students with moderate or severe special education needs who are attending their designated school, the District may, at its sole discretion, enter into an agreement with the parent whereby the parent transports the student to and from school and receives payment from the District for doing so.
+- For eligible students with moderate or severe special education needs who are attending their designated school, the Division may, at its sole discretion, enter into an agreement with the parent whereby the parent transports the student to and from school and receives payment from the Division for doing so.

 - Parent provided transportation will be considered when it can be determined that no other form of transportation service is accessible.